nathankouts/ds_salary_proj/README.md

 # Web Scraping
-I scraped 1000 job postings from glassdoor.com and categorized the information in the following columns:
+I scraped job openings from glassdoor.com and categorized the information in the following columns:

  * Job title
  * Salary Estimate